Leo-rojo/IQN_YouStall_Code_CloudNet_2024/Readme.md

 ### Structure
 We support the reproducibility on two levels characterized by different resource requirements and time commitments.
 Level A (LA) recreates all figures, mostly by running our Python code.
-The reproduction performs limited calculations based on data in final representations, e.g., stalls length experienced by a live streaming experience.
+The reproduction performs limited calculations based on data in final representations, such as the length of stalls experienced during a live streaming session.
 Level B (LB) carries out in-depth replication through new indipendent experiments that generates new data.
 While LA is primarily for validating the results of this paper, LB targets the long-term impact of the artifacts through their reuse in future research.

 ### Artifact checklist
-- Programs: (LA) Python 3.10 with supporting libraries; (LB) PIL, pyautogui, threading, pyshark, selenium, psutil
+- Programs: (LA) Python 3.10 with supporting libraries; (LB) Pillow, pyautogui, threading, pyshark, selenium, psutil
 - Hardware: no particular requirements.
-- Output: (LA) all figures of the paper; (LB) new data derived from new indipendent experiments.
+- Output: (LA) all figures of the paper; (LB) new data obtained from independent experiments.
 - Approximate disk space requirement: (LA) 5.8 MB; (LB) depends on the length of experiments and value of parameter p.
 - Approximate experiment completion time: (LA) minutes; (LB) depends on the length of experiments.
 - Availability: public on GitHub.